QUICK TIPS TO SPOT AND PREVENT FRAUD

-Keep your guard up and look out for potential scammers who will lower your defenses by appealing to your romantic side.
-They can be found on legitimate dating sites and fake ones, they will send a good looking photo of themselves or someone they claim to be.
-Once they have charmed you they will start asking for money.
+Remember that potential scammers could lower your defenses by appealing to your romantic side.
+They can be found on both legitimate dating sites and fake ones.
+They will send a good-looking photo of themselves or someone they claim to be.
+And, once they’ve charmed you, they’ll start asking for money.

-Tax scams typically involve you receiving a text message or email from Canada Revenue Agency (CRA) claiming you are entitled to an extra refund or you owe more money on your tax return, and all you need to do is provide your banking info.
-CRA will never request personal information.
-Remember CRA will never use aggressive language or threaten you with arrest or sending the police.
-They will never leave threatening messages on an answering machine.
+Tax scams typically involve you receiving a text message or email from Canada Revenue Agency (CRA) claiming you are entitled to a refund or owe more money on your tax return.
+They’ll claim that all you need to do to rectify the situation is provide your banking info.
+The CRA will never request personal information via email or text message, use aggressive language or threaten you with arrest.

 Phishing - We all spend a lot of time online and fraudsters are getting more creative with digital scams.
-Phishing is when you receive a unsolicited e-mail that claims to be from a legitimate organization.
-Scammers will ask you to provide or verify personal information such as your credit card numbers, social insurance number.
+Phishing is when you receive an unsolicited e-mail that claims to be from a legitimate organization.
+Scammers will ask you to provide or verify personal information such as your credit card or social insurance number.

-These scams typically target grandparents, the scammers take advantage of their emotions to rob them of their money.
-These scams typically start with the grandparent receiving a phone call from someone claiming to be there grandchild.
-The “grandchild” goes on to say they are in trouble and they need money immediately.
-Common misfortunes include: car accident, being locked in jail, trouble while traveling abroad.
+In these scams, which typically target grandparents, the scammers take advantage of people’s emotions to rob them of their money.
+These scams typically start with the grandparent receiving a phone call from someone claiming to be their grandchild.
+The “grandchild” goes on to say they’re in trouble and need money immediately.
+Common misfortunes include: a car accident, being locked in jail and trouble while traveling abroad.